Uniswap/tokenlists-org/.github/ISSUE_TEMPLATE/add-list-request.md

 List Address:
 List Name:
-Link to the official homepage of token:
+Link to the official homepage of the list manager: